mehmetseckin/todo-cli/README.md

 ## Backlog

 Big Things:
-* Sync command: same as export, but delete old tasks that no longer exist
 * Diff command: compare two exported folders
 * Purge command: use the API to cleanup old "completed" tasks according to some rules.
 E.g. repeating tasks beyond the last "X".
 * Releases: setup github releases